A letter to my fellow cops: To be or not to be a police officer

 It might take police departments to crumble and communities to suffer for the outcry to grow enough for the pendulum to swing back.
 I hope the negative effects are minimal, but being a cop has made me devastatingly pragmatic about predicting worst-case scenarios.
 Ask any cop and you will be told they hope for the best, prepare for the worst.
 But hoping too high still stings, so you learn over time that it's best not to.

 Staffing is bad.
 Support is weak.
 My optimism is frequently challenged and battered.
 But I show up.
 I make do.
 We still have a job to do, which is more apparent than ever.
 And it needs to be done with MORE conviction, MORE patience, MORE diligence, MORE tenacity.
 We can't sulk, take our ball and go home.
-But just because we are bound and constrained, does not mean we do not have any value or ability.
 More than ever, we need to step up and commit.
 The public deserves it.
 We deserve it.

 I support those who make the decision to leave.
 Some of those I know are dear friends.
 I have not lost an ounce of respect.
 I can’t foresee the future.
 I can only work with the here and now.
 And for now, I’m here.
 For whatever time that is, I’ll BE here, invested and focused.
 I won’t stew, focused on the impossible dream of things just getting better.
 Wishing upon a star.
 Whining about what could/should/would be.
 That is a fool's errand, and it is a nightmare.